10 Ideas to Help Your Business Grow

 Another year is whizzing by.
 We’ve been through a period of sustained growth since the last recession but, once again, there are clouds on the horizon.
 Some would argue that, this time, any wounds will be self-inflicted.
 With Brexit, the shape of how we trade will change.
 New relationships will be required and UK PLC may see some instability that will affect us all personally and in business.

-Another year has just whizzed by.
-The recession has (more or less) abated.
-People and businesses are more positive and we’ve got more money in our pocket.
-There are still risks and not everyone is quite so positive but, in general terms, organisations have started to invest again in all kinds of products and services.
-How has your business taken advantage of the growth?
+Emerging from the last recession, people and businesses became much more positive and had more money in their pocket.
+Yet, debt persists both personally and economically.
+There are still risks and not everyone is quite so positive looking towards the short to mid-term horizon.
+How has your business taken advantage of the growth of the past few years?
+Are you set up to grow further?
 Was last year a good one?
-And what are you doing to prepare for 2016?
-In this blog, we take a look at some of the things you might want to consider for 2016 in terms of your growth plans.
+Is this year looking healthier than the last?
+And what are you doing to prepare for stability and growth in a more challenging climate?
+In this short blog, we take a look at some of the main things you might want to consider for the year ahead in terms of your growth plans.

 1. Make a plan

 It might be that you already have a plan.
 That’s great.
 But if you don’t, now is the time to start.
 If you have clarity of objectives, you’re more likely to achieve them and more likely to take the right decisions that move you towards those objectives.
-So, make sure you have a plan for your business in 2016.
+So, make sure you have a plan for your business for the 1-3 year timeline ahead.
 That’s in terms of financial numbers (revenue, margin, profit etc), number of customers, average value of sale, mix of business, products and services upon which to focus and so on.

 2. Embrace video